hwayne/lets-prove-leftpad/hol-light/readme.md

 toying with it so much I built some tooling that you may find useful.

-HOL-Light works in an OCaml toplevel and, each time you start it, the toplevel must ingest a vast amount of OCaml code.
+HOL-Light works in an [OCaml toplevel](https://v2.ocaml.org/manual/toplevel.html) and, each time you start it, the toplevel must ingest a vast amount of OCaml code.
 That is slow.
 To speed things up, you can use a snapshotting library that will serialize your loaded toplevel into an executable you can use afterwards.
-I wrote such a snapshotting library that works for C, OCaml (and HOL-Light), you can find it there: https://c9x.me/git/selfie.git/.
+I wrote such a snapshotting library that works for C and OCaml (and HOL-Light); you can find it there: https://c9x.me/git/selfie.git/.

 Then comes the question of interacting with the toplevel in a